ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

     Created new package 'graphql_service' at /Users/graphql-service.
     ```

-    This creates a directory named `write-a-graphql-api` with the default module and a sample code for the service, as shown below.
+    This creates a directory named `graphql-service` with sample Ballerina code, as shown below.

     ```
     graphql-service